 If you drag to the edge of the pane the pane will scroll automatically.

 Double-click on a table or guest to show the Properties window.

 Ctrl+click on a table or seat to display actions in a pop-up menu.

 Hold down the button to show all guests that should be sitting next to each other.

 Hold down the button to show all guests that should be sitting near to each other.

 Hold down the button to show all guests that should not be sitting next to each other.

 Hold down the button to show all guests that should be not be sitting near to each other.

 Hold down the button to show all guest proximities.

-Hold down the button to show potential seating issues, e.g. guests with proximity that aren't sitting next to each other.
+Hold down the button to show all non-optimal seating arrangements, e.g. guests that should be sitting next to each other that aren't.